 What are the differences between Crypto Wallet vs Exchange?

 The major difference between a cryptocurrency wallet and an exchange is that the wallet’s main function is to store your digital assets, whilst the exchange enables trading between different coins.
-The table given below mentions differences between Crypto Wallets and exchanges, which are:
+The table given below mentions differences between crypto wallets and exchanges, which are:

 |Crypto Wallet||Crypto Exchange|

-|In Crypto Exchange, users also get a wallet in which they get access to various crypto.|
+|Crypto wallets are generally used to restore, send and receive crypto coins.||In Crypto Exchange, users also get a wallet in which they get access to various crypto.|

 |Wallets can be accessed online and offline.||Crypto exchange users need to be online because these are web-based.|

 |Keeping cryptocurrency in a non-custodial wallet where you own the private keys to your crypto assets is often seen as a safer choice than keeping cryptocurrency on an exchange.||When you keep cryptocurrency on an exchange, a third party maintains the keys and hence, controls those assets.|

 |These generally do not allow users to convert their crypto into fiat money.||In exchanges, crypto owners can convert their crypto coins into fiat money.|